Unit 9 (Advanced Models: Decision Trees, Bagging Trees, and Random Forest)

 Now let’s see what bagging and decorrelating the base learner trees can do for our model’s performance.
 Since bagging performs bootstrapping internally and we are using bootstrapping for selection of tuning parameters, we have a good old fashioned double bootstrap!

-Make bootstrap splits for selection
+Let’s make bootstrap splits for selection.

 set.seed(123456)